oliverfischer83/dkp/README.md

 ### Architecture
 - form data validation happens in app, not in views
 - clients don't contain any business logic
+- data formats
+  - dataframes for views
+  - dataframes and list of dics for transformation/data-manipulation
+  - json as storage format of data files (should be converted right before pushing to github.com)

 ## Setup local environment